Don't Miss These Deals

 - What you should do to protect their oral health: Once you see teeth pop through, start taking care of them by wiping them down with a soft, damp washcloth after feedings.
 You may also use a soft-bristled children’s toothbrush and a rice-grain-sized amount of fluoride toothpaste to clean their teeth.

 - Risks at this stage: Tooth decay caused by bottles is a real threat.
 Make sure you never let your child fall asleep with a bottle of juice or milk in their mouth.
-Take it out as soon as they fall asleep (source).
+Take it out as soon as they fall asleep (4).
 Another risk is continuing to suck on a pacifier too long.
+Discontinue pacifier use by 24 months of age.

 Children 3 to 6 Years Old